Range Rover (L322): 2007

 The BMW M57 diesel engine was replaced for 2007 with the TDV8 engine developed by Ford and Land Rover at Dagenham and Gaydon.
 The 3.6-litre AJD-V8 32-valve twin turbo V8 engine develops 272 hp, far more than the 177 hp of the previous engine and so is better capable to deal with the weighty vehicle.
-The maximum speed is 124 mph, whilst 0-60 mph was reduced to 8.6 seconds for a car with a kerb weight of 2.7 tons.
+The maximum speed is 124 mph, whilst 0-60 mph was reduced to 8.6 seconds, which was good for a car with a kerb weight of 2.75 tons.
 Torque is a substantial 472 lb/ft (640 Nm) at 2,000 rpm.

-Other changes for 2007 include better brakes, revised suspension, and Land Rover's Terrain Response system.
+Other changes for 2007 include better brakes supplied by Brembo, revised suspension, a slightly altered rear carpet shape around the front seat rear mountings, and Land Rover's Terrain Response system.
 Supercharged Range Rovers have an electronic rear differential (optional on other models).